-One of the most beautiful houseplants, learn about 12 Different Bromeliad Types that you can grow indoors in homes and offices!
+One of the most beautiful plants, learn about 12 Different Bromeliad Types that you can grow indoors in homes and offices!

-Native to tropical regions of North and South America, plants from the bromeliad genus are an excellent choice as houseplants.
-As almost all species can tolerate low-lighting conditions, they do exceptionally well indoors and are an excellent choice for both homes and offices.
-But before growing, you must know about which will work best for you.
-Let’s have a look at some of the Best Bromeliad Types to Grow!
+Native to tropical regions of North & South America, plants from the bromeliad genus are an excellent choice as houseplants.
+As almost all species can tolerate low-light conditions, they do exceptionally well indoors and are an excellent choice for both homes & offices.
+But before selecting one for yourself, it’s better to know about some of the Best Bromeliad Types!

 Check out our article on beautiful flowering houseplants here!